wp-plugins/email-newsletter/readme.txt

 = Advantage of this plugin =

-*   No coding knowledge required to setup this plugin.
+1. No coding knowledge required to setup this plugin.
-*   Very easy installation and setup.
+2. Very easy installation and setup.
-*   Option to send email newsletter to registered user.
+3. Option to send email newsletter to registered user.
-*   Option to send email newsletter to commenter (Comment author).
+4. Option to send email newsletter to commenter (Comment author).
-*   Option to send email newsletter to users who contacted you.
+5. Option to send email newsletter to users who contacted you.
-*   Option to setup email subscription box and option to send email newsletter to subscriber.
+6. Option to setup email subscription box and option to send email newsletter to subscriber.
-*   Option to setup unsubscribe link in newsletter.
+7. Option to setup unsubscribe link in newsletter.
-*   Option to Export and Import email address.
+8. Option to Export and Import email address.
-*   Automatic welcome email to new subscriber.
+9. Automatic welcome email to new subscriber.
-*   Admin email notification for every new subscriber.
+10. Admin email notification for every new subscriber.
+11. Opt In setting.

 = Compose Mail =